safesoftware/FMETraining/ServerAuthoring1Basics/Exercise4.md

 <br>**2) Create Workspace**
 <br>Open the starting workspace listed above.

-You might notice that it's a copy of our previous project, since the requirements for this workspace as so similar.
+You might notice that it's a copy of our previous project, since the requirements for this workspace are so similar.
 If you do choose to just carry on working in that workspace, be sure to save it under a different name - otherwise the data we will publish will not work for this exercise.

 The workspace looks like this: